spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/diffusion-weighted-mri/preprocessing.rst

    - ``-o``: The filename of the output image.

 :Output files/folders:
-   - ``dmri_mean.nii.gz`` : An 3D image containing the mean of the individual volumes in the 4D dMRI image.
+   - ``dmri_mean.nii.gz`` : A 3D image containing the mean of the individual volumes in the 4D dMRI image.

 Generating a spinal cord segmentation
 -------------------------------------